JensXII/MOMO/README.md

 # News

-## MOMO 2023.04.19
+## MOMO 2023.05.08

-Included the DropPeriods option for excluding periods to be included in the baseline estimation.
+Included the DropPeriods option for periods to be excluded in the baseline estimation.

 ## MOMO 2020.9.3